“There is a very fine line between loving life and being greedy for it.”

 The Jewel, Not The Lotus

 We tap the nectar and throw away the pulp, pulp which would otherwise bring us the sustenance needed to draw forth more nectar.
-We pulverize mountains for a handful of jewels and leave once thriving land, which supported innumerable lives, to become a blight.
+We pulverize mountains for a handful of jewels and leave once thriving land, which supported the complexity of life, to become a blight.
 We seek the jewel in the lotus and the lotus, even more so the mud which gave it life is cast-off as garbage rather than revered as a womb of potentially endless fertility.